chryswoods/k8s_jupyter_workshop/README.md

 1. The "kubectl" interface installed via "az"
 1. Helm

-Instructions to install and test all of these are below:
+Instructions to install and test all of these are below.

 ### git

 Install